-Access to Health & Social Services was a top health need identified from both the community survey and focus group discussions.
-Thirty-six percent (36%) of community survey respondents ranked Access to Health Care as a pressing quality of life issue.
-Reasons that prevented survey respondents from getting medical care they needed included: unable to schedule an appointment when needed, unable to afford to pay for care, cannot take time off work, doctors' offices that do not have convenient hours.
-Other barriers included: Medicaid changes, higher than anticipated co-payments, COVID-19 restrictions and long wait times to see a medical provider.
+Over thirty-six percent (36%) of community survey respondents ranked Access to Health Care as a pressing quality of life issue.
+Reasons that prevented survey respondents from getting medical care they needed included: unable to schedule an appointment when needed, unable to afford to pay for care, cannot take time off work, doctor's offices that do not have convenient hours.
+Other barriers included: Medicaid changes, higher than anticipated copayments, COVID-19 restrictions and long wait times to see a medical provider.

-Adults without health insurance and a usual source of health care are top areas of concern related to health care access & quality in Hillsborough County.
-The percentage of adults without health insurance in Hillsborough County is (23%), which falls in the worst (25%) of counties in the nation.
+Adults without health insurance and a usual source of health care are top areas of concern related to health care access and quality in Hillsborough County.
+The percentage of adults without health insurance in Hillsborough County is 23%, which falls in the worst (25%) of counties in the nation.
 Focusing on access to care will help align local efforts and resources to create targeted strategies to improve access for Hillsborough County residents.